Course Information

 Q: Does successful completion of the PALS Course result in an AHA course completion card?

 A: Yes.
-Students who successfully complete the requirements of the PALS Course will receive an AHA
+Students who successfully complete the requirements of the PALS Course will receive an AHA PALS Provider course completion card, valid for two years.
+Back to top

 Q: Are there prerequisites for taking the PALS Course?

 A: Before taking PALS, students should have a mastery of infant and child BLS skills.
-They should also be able
+They should also be able to recognize various heart rhythms, be familiar with different types of airway management tools and their use and have knowledge of the drugs commonly used to treat cardiovascular irregularities.

 Q: What is the difference between the structured debriefing portion of the PALS Course and the Structured and Supported Debriefing online course?

 A: The structured debriefing portion of the PALS Course does not teach the student how to debrief; it is simply a tool that can be used during a debriefing.
-Back to top

 Q: Are continuing education (CE/CME/CEH) credits offered for the PALS classroom-based course?

-A: The AHA is currently in the process of completing requirements to be able to provide CECBEMS CEH for
+A: The AHA is currently in the process of completing requirements to be able to provide CECBEMS CEH for classroom-based PALS Provider Courses.
+We will announce this when available.

-credit for these professions will not be available through the AHA at this time.
+Because the continuing education approval process for nurses and physicians is much more involved, credit for these professions will not be available through the AHA at this time.
 Back to top

 Course Materials